6034 West Courtyard Drive, Suite 100, Austin, TX 78730

 Seek Advice from a High Net Worth Divorce Attorney in Austin, TX

 Going through a high net worth divorce is complicated for a variety of reasons, including the difficulty of classifying and dividing retirement account assets.
 If you have questions or concerns about how your 401(k) account or another retirement account will be handled in your divorce, it is essential to seek advice from an aggressive Austin high asset divorce attorney as soon as possible.
 The family lawyers at our firm have years of experience representing high-income clients in complex divorce cases, and we can discuss your particular situation with you today.
 Beyond the financial complications of your high net worth divorce, we can also have a complex litigation attorney or complex child custody attorney at our firm reach out to you today.
-Contact Powers and Kerr, PLLC online, or get in touch with us by phone at 512-610-6199 to learn more about our services.
+Contact Powers Kerr & Rashidi, PLLC online, or get in touch with us by phone at 512-610-6199 to learn more about our services.

 Source: